ADA Compliance Checklist for Websites

 Sheet of paper with checklist items

-Failing to conform to the ADA doesn’t just put businesses at risk of potential fines and lawsuits, but effectively shuts out millions of individuals with disabilities from accessing the content and services of their websites.
+Failing to meet ADA compliance standards doesn’t just put your business at risk of potential fines and lawsuits; it also hinders millions of individuals with disabilities from accessing your content and services.

 Computer monitor showing internet browser with the United States Department of Justice seal

-ADA compliance means that any business open to the public is required to make their online content and services accessible to people who rely on assistive technologies, such as screen readers, to navigate the internet.
-Unfortunately, many businesses often don’t learn about ADA compliance until they are served a lawsuit or legal demand letter.
+ADA compliance means businesses open to the public provide accessible online content and services to people with disabilities.
+This means making digital content accessible to those who rely on assistive technologies, such as screen readers, to navigate the internet.

-People with disabilities comprise 26% of the U.S. adult population and over one billion people worldwide, so the decision to ensure accessibility to online content and services is first of all one of inclusivity and ethics.
+People with disabilities make up 26% of the U.S. population, so ensuring accessibility to online content and services is a decision based on inclusivity and ethics.

 ADA compliance checklist with orange checkmarks